Enhancing Conformal Prediction via Class Similarity: Experiments

-The algorithm has two parameters: $\gamma$, which controls the proportion of data used for clustering, and $M$, the number of clusters.
-We set $\gamma = 0.2$ to match the proportion used in our methods. $M$ is chosen following \citep{ding2024class}.
-Further details can be found in Appendix B.4 of their paper.
+\item {Clustered} \citep{ding2024class}: The algorithm extends and improves the efficiency of class-wise Mondrian CP \citep{vovk2012conditional} (which applies CP separately to each class) by grouping classes into $m$ clusters based on the similarity of score distributions, and applying CP on each cluster.
+The algorithm has two parameters: $\gamma$, which controls the proportion of data used for clustering, and $m$, the number of clusters.
+We set $\gamma = 0.2$ to match the proportion used in our methods. $m$ is chosen following \citep{ding2024class}.
+Details can be found in Appendix B.4 of their paper.

 \item {AIR} (Accumulating Inference Rule): Inspired by the \textit{Climbing Inference Rule} \citep{goren2024hierarchical}, which climbs the hierarchy from a predicted leaf node to its parent until reaching a conformalized threshold that guarantees coverage.
 The exact approach of \citep{goren2024hierarchical} does not suit the two-level superclass structure of CIFAR-100 and Living-17, as it often leads to the inclusion of all classes.
 To address this, \textit{we develop an improved variant}.
 Instead of climbing to the parent, it accumulates mass onto the next superclass with the highest probability, effectively applying conformal prediction at the superclass level rather than the class level.